9 Sneaky Ways to Carve Out More “Me Time” Every Day

 How to create me time

 Creating space for some dedicated “me time” is important—especially given the coronavirus pandemic.
 Although it’s not possible to go to the spa, library, or gym right now, that doesn’t mean you should ditch time for yourself.
-In fact, “me time” could be hiding in plain sight.
+In fact, “me time” could be hiding in plain sight (and made better by these self-care health products).
 Here’s how to sneak in few brief but meaningful moments.

 Start your day with gratitude